javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/7-list-primes/solution.md

 }
 ```

-Surely, there's a lot of space to opimize it.
-Like, we could look for the divisors from `2` to square root of `i`.
-But anyway, if we want to be really efficient for large intervals, we need change the approach and rely heavily on advanced maths and algorithms like [Quadratic sieve](https://en.wikipedia.org/wiki/Quadratic_sieve), [General number field sieve](https://en.wikipedia.org/wiki/General_number_field_sieve) etc.
+There's a lot of space to opimize it.
+For instance, we could look for the divisors from `2` to square root of `i`.
+But anyway, if we want to be really efficient for large intervals, we need change the approach and rely on advanced maths and complex algorithms like [Quadratic sieve](https://en.wikipedia.org/wiki/Quadratic_sieve), [General number field sieve](https://en.wikipedia.org/wiki/General_number_field_sieve) etc.